rockthethird/Bible-Study/1 Timothy/1 Timothy 4.md

                             because we have our hope set on the living God, who is the Savior of all people, especially of those who believe.

+11 Command and teach
+    these things.

+12 Let no one despise you
+    for your youth,
+    but set
+        the believers
+    an example
+        in speech,
+        in conduct,
+        in love,
+        in faith,
+        in purity.

+    13 Until I come,
+devote yourself
+        to the public reading of Scripture,
+        to exhortation,
+        to teaching.

+14 Do not neglect the gift you have,
+    which was given you by prophecy
+        when the council of elders laid their hands on you.

+    15 Practice these things,
+    immerse yourself in them,
+        so that all may see your progress.

+16 Keep a close watch
+    on yourself
+    and on the teaching.

+Persist in this,
+    for by so doing
+    you will save both yourself and your hearers.
 ```